 This award recognises a team which has secured truly outstanding improvements in patient safety through specific initiatives.

-Any NHS patient safety or other team that has come together to tackle and improve the patient safety culture and outcomes for their organisation.
+Any NHS or public sector team that has come together to tackle and improve the patient safety culture and outcomes for their organisation.
 Entries are welcomed from any collaborative group from across organisations including those which aren’t solely NHS bodies.

 Describe the context of the patient safety dynamic for care across the organisation and why the team was brought together.
 Outline the targets set and how they were arrived at including influential stakeholders such as the board, staff and patients.